google/google-ctf/2023/web-biohazard/solution/README.md

 ## Objective

-Find XSS in the Bio+ site, and use it to steal the admin cookie (i.e. flag).
+Find XSS in the [Bio+ site](https://biohazard-web.2023.ctfcompetition.com), and use it to steal the admin cookie (i.e. flag).

 ## Purpose of the challenge

-Given [Strict CSP](https://www.w3.org/TR/CSP3/#strict-csp) and [Trusted Types](https://www.w3.org/TR/trusted-types/) enforcement, I wanted to make a challenge which is still be vulnerable to XSS.
+Given [Strict CSP](https://www.w3.org/TR/CSP3/#strict-csp) and [Trusted Types](https://www.w3.org/TR/trusted-types/) enforcement, I wanted to make a challenge which is still vulnerable to XSS.
 To mimic commonly used setup at Google, I've used [Closure Library](https://github.com/google/closure-library) and [safevalues](https://github.com/google/safevalues) which are both open sourced.
 I've introduced a few vulnerabilities such as [Prototype Pollution](https://portswigger.net/web-security/prototype-pollution) and HTML injection.
 And I've also exposed several exploitation/bypass primitives such as [DOM clobbering](https://portswigger.net/web-security/dom-based/dom-clobbering) (through HTML injection) and [use of template](https://github.com/shhnjk/shhnjk.github.io/blob/main/thoughts/digesting-the-concept-of-trusted-types.md#template-gadget).
 The hope was to maximize the potential of unintended solutions, so that all of us can learn something out of this challenge.